aminalhazwani/blog.newsboy.co/_posts/2014-10-09-syria-deeply.md

 layout:     post
 title:      "What happens if you put a roof over a story: that's Syria Deeply"
 date:       2014-10-10
-summary:    Crowdfounded newspaper, Syria Deeply, single subject news model, media analysis, blog as a public sphere.
+summary:    "Syria Deeply is an independent digital media project led by journalists and technologists that explores a new model of storytelling around a global crisis.
+At re:publica 2014 Lara Setrakian shows how they made it."
 ---

-Today I watched the talk of Lara at [re:publica 2014](http://re-publica.de/en/14).
+Today I watched the talk of Lara Setrakian at [re:publica 2014](http://re-publica.de/en/14).
 She is one of the founder of [Syria Deeply](http://www.syriadeeply.org/).

 Syria Deeply is – in the words from their website – an independent digital media project led by journalists and technologists that explores a new model of storytelling around a global crisis.